battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 > Let's ignore the fact that the function doesn't have an explicit input value and just assume that the `do` means "read something from somewhere, expect input in sequential order and spare me the details".
 In reality it has to do something with the [M-word](https://en.wikipedia.org/wiki/Monad_(functional_programming)), but that would go vastly beyond the scope of this article.
 > You might have noticed that Haskell doesn't always need parentheses around and commas between function parameters.
 Function application is left-associative, so this won't work: `print 1 + 2` as it would try to add `2` to the return value of `print 1`.
 You will need parentheses here: `print (1+2)`.

-I actually lied when I said that values can consist only of alphanumeric characters.
+I lied when I said that values can consist only of alphanumeric characters.
 Actually the webservice specifications also allow the use of "+" and "-", so we'll need to add these to our parser.
 A nice way to achieve this is to use the `<|>`-operator that basically just means "or":

 ```
 value = do